s-miramontes/UCSF-Grinberg/setup_bash.md

   - This should have placed all of the files necessary for the segmentation tool to run in your jupyter environment. **You will not need to do this again, unless there are updates.**

-2. Check whether your files are uploaded on your jupyterhub.
+2. Check whether your files are uploaded on JupyterHub.
-  - Proceed to connect into jupyterhub to see whether the folder `tools` appears on your left hand side.
+  - Proceed to log on to JupyterHub as in the first tutorial, to see whether the folder `tools` appears on your left hand side.
   - You can access this folder by double-clicking into it.
   - You should see 3 files `get-masks-SU21.ipynb`, `fileManager.py`, and `maskGenerator.py`.
+  - There should also be a folder titled `Models`.
+This is where the segmentation model is saved.
-  - By seeing these files on your left-hand-side, means that these files are saved in your jupyter s3 bucket.
+  - Seeing these files on your left-hand-side, means that these files are saved in your jupyter s3 bucket.
-  - These will not be deleted and will be there everytime you log into IC's JupyterHub.
+  - These files/directories will not be deleted and will remain in your jupyter bucket everytime you log into IC's JupyterHub.

 3. Transfer your data.